If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Stop living with a drizzling shower and learn how to clean a shower head.

-Read on and we’ll discuss how to clean a shower head so you can enjoy a hot shower that steams up your bathroom glass every morning.
+Read on to learn how to clean a shower head effectively so you can get that strong, steamy stream back in your bathroom.

 Key Takeaways

-• Remove and soak shower head in vinegar and baking soda overnight to clean it.
+• Soak removable shower heads in a vinegar and baking soda solution overnight for a deep clean.

 Why Do Shower Heads Get Clogged?